DLR-TS/CoSiMa/README.md

 # Configure CoSiMa
 To start CoSiMa a YAML File needs to be provided.
 Since our goal is a broader cosimulation platform than the context of SetLevel needs, some configuration possibilities seem unnessesary.
 The configuration contains information about all connected simulators.
-Currently implemented are CARLA and OSMP.
+Currently implemented are CARLA and OSMP and plain FMI.

 ## CARLA
 Between CARLA and CoSiMa sits the CARLA-OSI-Client.\